 - In a medium pot, you want to heat up some oil and then sear up the tomatoes.
 As a result, the tomatoes will be a bit softened.
 Remove the tomatoes and set them aside.

 - Next, you want to add the dried chiles, onion and garlic and sear those.

-- Add the tomatoes back to the pot with the dried chiles and then cover them with water.
+- Add the tomatoes back to the pot with the dried chiles and then cover them with water or chicken broth.

 - During this time, the simmering of the water will rehydrate the chiles and soften up the tomatoes even more.
 In turn, this will make them easy to blend.

 - Pour everything into the blender and puree until very smooth.
 Next, return it to the pot and cook it until it reaches a simmer.
 Turn the heat down and let it cook for a bit.

 - And then, you want to fry up your eggs and get all of the garnishes ready.

 - Toss the sauce with the tortilla chips.
 And then, top the fried eggs on top and garnish with red onion, cilantro, crumbled cotija cheese and limes.
 As a result, you’ll have runny eggs on top. yum!